Astha369/Know-The-Weather/README.md

 # Know-The_Weather

-* My first React App that integrates OpenWeatherMap API to detect the weather conditions of a particular location.
+This is my first React App that integrates OpenWeatherMap API to detect the weather conditions of a particular location.
-<h3>* Tech Stack Used:</h3>
+<h3> Tech Stack Used:</h3>

 1. HTML
 2. CSS